heysushil/Mydjango/readme.md

         4. After these change run server cmd to check is every thins runs and you will see the output on browse or not. cmd - `python manage.py runserver`

                 Go to http://localhost:8000/polls/ in your browser, and you should see the text “Hello, world.
 You’re at the polls index.”, which you defined in the index view.
+    2. models.py file for handeling database which we better understand at belows definintions.
+    3. apps.py file is which use for app also be more know about it at below
+    4. admin.py is use to made connection with admin panel and front end panel.
+We more know about this at below to.

+            Note: There is many ohter changes alos which we know in upcoming lines step by step.
-4) In app have model.py file which is actually a file which handel all database work here same like mvc's model
+5) In app have model.py file which is actually a file which handel all database work here same like mvc's model
-3) Great part is model.py auto create db table by the name of class which creates in model
+6) Great part is model.py auto create db table by the name of class which creates in model

+## models.py page to change on it

+1) On models.py file added new models or classes `Question` and `Choice` which is aleray on project.
+But at firest added these on it.

+        Note: model is made codeing easy because its models name like Question will also became database table name and the fields on the models also became the tables column.
+Which is realy great part.
+        And that's how pyhone and Django became so easy
-4) Also in class all form fields which I define is db tables column fields also that's why at the time of defineing the variable here with datatype and length
+2) Also in class all form fields which I define is db tables column fields also that's why at the time of defineing the variable here with datatype and length
-5) After creating your class need also need to add /include your app in root->setting.py on
+3) After creating your class need also need to add /include your app in `root->setting.py` on

     `INSTALLED_APPS = [
         'polls.apps.PollsConfig',